 Sometimes people who favor the absolute music lens will actively object to the view that music is evocative.
 In my experience, there are two main ways people tend to say this.
 The first is, you’re weighing the music down with all this extra baggage, you're letting irrelevant concerns block your view of what's really there.
 Stop overthinking it and just listen.
 The other is, oh, if music was about other things that would just make it less unique, less special.

 With responses like this I begin to wonder if something’s getting lost in translation.
-Like maybe I'm not properly getting what should be happening across.
+Like maybe I'm not properly getting what's happening across.
 To me it seems instinctive to hear sound and have it trigger your imagination as to what might’ve made it.
 When our ancestors were hunting in a forest and heard a growl from behind some bushes they didn’t go, oh, nice tessitura in that sound object, nice diminished triad (although that may have registered on some level too).
 They probably went, oh fuck, there's a monster.
 So it's not some kind of aberration to hear the strange sounds of electronic music in this way.
 If anything it’s absolute music that's a recent development.

 At its core I think Music, capital "M" Music versus music, to use Pierre Schaeffer’s distinction, is basically magic speech.
 But audio animation is just taking that interpersonal process and combining it with what McLuhan called acoustic space, this outward, predator-sensing, oriented listening.
 So it's about taking advantage of inbuilt psychological abilities rather than applying some cut and dry intellectual process.
 To quote Rob Brown talking about Autechre’s artistic output:

-If someone read all this stuff about audio animation and concluded that it was instructing them to treat music as some kind of rote matching game of pinning sounds to known, nameable sources, I’d be horrified.
+there can be resemblances of these real sounds, but not really a pursuit to 'model' stuff. the grey area between familiarity and not, is more interesting , more unsettling, wakes you up. . . to me this acts like a cognitive glue in music. a binding agent. same with speech patterns and all that.If someone read all this stuff about audio animation and concluded that it was instructing them to treat music as some kind of rote matching game of pinning sounds to known, nameable sources, I’d be horrified.
 No, the descriptions I come up with are just fumbling attempts to describe very visceral reactions.
 These are the vision-making tools, the basic orientations that allow the dream to come to life.

 I agree with what you’re saying.
 When I listened to Bernard Parmesan in 2018 for instance drugs really opened my ears to the physicality of the sound.
 But I have to admit that in what you’ve written, the constant foregrounding of what you call “diegesis” makes me a bit antsy.
 This is an important way of mapping the experience definitely but it’s not the only level of play.
 I think there are other questions worth asking.
 For instance how does music convey a sense of personal identity or style, a way of carrying oneself in the world.
 Electro comes up in what you've written, and I do have certain memories of it from when I was very young.
 What struck me then wasn't the science fiction aspect, which I came to appreciate later, it was seeing kids breakdancing in the tube stations and the indifference of the commuters stepping around them.
 I sensed that they were openly defying an oppressive grey reality that London was mired in at the time.
 Later you got an even more potent energy with 2step then grime, it was mysterious but we all knew this music was the heartbeat of the city.
 For people who’ve grown up on the internet, this dynamic doesn’t exist, never has.
 This is what music being canceled means.
 There are still people making electro but it’s embarrassing and pointless.
 When you take this very real cultural and historical urgency out of the equation, what you’re left with is going through the motions, cosplaying as music.